vbhalla/vbhalla.github.io/_posts/2019-10-30-support-post-health.md

 Now I've hooked into quite a few disparate places and munged them together.
 I think a correlation plat may be a good way start off developing an underestanding of this unfamiliar dataset and the inter-relationships among features.

+![png](../images/health_post/support_post_health_8_0.png)

 There is a lot of good stuff here, what is interesting to see here is that sendentary minutes in addition to active minutes seem pretty correlated to my resting heart rate.

-![png](../images/health_post/support_post_health_8_0.png)

-These two exhibit the inverse relationship that we would expect, which is great to see as then that means we can start to trust this data a bit more.

 ![png](../images/health_post/support_post_health_9_0.png)

+These two exhibit the inverse relationship that we would expect, which is great to see as then that means we can start to trust this data a bit more (more on that later) .

 ![png](../images/health_post/support_post_health_10_0.png)